 The village has three churches, three historic cemeteries, three schools, a combined police and fire station and a doctor's surgery.
 A map board is located on the High Street.
 There are also a number of guides to held explore the village and its surroundings.

 Stockbridge Parish Council usually meets on the third Thursday each month, except for August, when there is no meeting because of the holiday season and December when the meeting is held on the second Thursday of the month.
 A full list of meeting dates can be found in our Meetings section.
-All meetings are held, in public, at Stockbridge Town Hall at 7.30pm, unless stated otherwise.
+All meetings are usually held, in public, at Stockbridge Town Hall at 7.30pm, unless stated otherwise.
+At present during the Covid 19 pandemic meetings will be held virtually via Zoom.
+Access details are included on the Agenda and on the News section of this website.